Mushroom BurgersJump to Recipe

 I’ve hosted and been to grill parties where you get one of two things if you are a vegetarian: either a frozen, bland veggie burger or a huge portabella mushroom tossed on the grill.
 This Vegetarian Mushroom Burger is my absolute favorite burger to make for vegetarians.
 To be honest, I like it more than many beef burgers!

-But mushrooms are the right idea for a burger.
+Mushrooms are just the right idea for a veggie burger.
 They are really savory, have nice texture, and mix nicely with tons of other ingredients.

-A few weeks ago, I had some vegetarian friends visiting so I set out to make a really good veggie burger made out of mostly mushrooms.
+This mushroom burger was the result of some serious testing after I had some vegetarian friends in town.
+I set out to make a really good veggie burger made out of mostly mushrooms.

 I thought these Mushroom Burgers were the best veggie burgers I’ve ever made.
 Not only that, but my friend said it tasted better than Michel Richard’s $16 veggie burger at Central in Washington, DC.

 I’ll take that.